 Latest updates from the lab

-Action Against Cancer funds research carried out by various teams of scientists at Imperial College London and the University of Sussex.
+Action Against Cancer funds research carried out by various teams of dedicated scientists at Imperial College London and the University of Sussex.
 Recent highlights of their work include:

 Cancer stem cells